Beer pong (paddle game): Scoring

 Essentially players are trying to get their ping pong ball into the cups of the opposing team.
 There are two primary variations for scoring and declaring the winner of a game.
 In the five-point game, hits count for one point, sinks count for two points, and knockovers count for five points.
 In the five-point game, whenever a team earns points, both players of that team are expected to drink one fifth of the total volume of their cup for each point.
 In the four-point variation of the game, hits count for one point, sinks count for up to two points, and knockovers count for up to two points.
 If a cup is half-full and gets sunk or knocked-over, that counts as only one point.
 Players in a four-point game are expected to drink half of a single cup for each point.
 A team cannot lose on a serve.
 If a team has only one point left, they cannot have the last point scored through their own ineptitude.
 However, if both teams have only a single point left, a team may "serve out" if others are waiting to play a subsequent game.
 In a five-point game, the first team to earn five points loses.
 In a four-point game, the first team to earn four points loses.

 Culture

 Concerns over binge drinking on college campuses have increased focus on games like beer pong and slam pong.
 Dartmouth College Anthropology Professor Hoyt Alverson published research work on the beer pong culture at Dartmouth in the early 2000s.
 Although slam pong had largely been replaced at Dartmouth and elsewhere by other forms of the beer pong game at that time, Alverson noted that the variations played from 1999 through 2002 involved complex social processes.
 "Beer pong and similar drinking games are not played solely to achieve inebriation, Alverson finds, but instead serve as a competitive outlet for high-achieving students, and a structured atmosphere for peer interaction."
-Critics of beer pong contend that, regardless of their social nature, the games encourage binge drinking, and should be discouraged.
+Critics of beer pong contend that, regardless of their social nature, these games encourage binge drinking, and should be discouraged.